 - Why go: Beautiful location, the northernmost island in the San Juans, access to a 20,000 foot marine shoreline, and rich history experience.

-- When to go: The inside of the lighthouse is closed to visitors in 2020, the surrounding state park remains open daily.
+- When to go: The inside of the lighthouse is closed to visitors, the grounds are open daily.

 Turn Point Lighthouse on Stuart Island, near Sidney on Vancouver Island and Friday Harbor on San Juan Island.
 Stuart Island is where vessels turn when traveling north.
 Orcas follow the same path as boats on the water and can often be spotted from the lighthouse.
 A historic lighthouse which is being gently restored and preserved.
 Stuart Island is only accessible by boat.